STELLA-LYE/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC08 - Edit a group**
+**Use case: UC09 - Add a telegram link**

 **MSS**

-1. TA requests to edit the information of the group
+1. TA requests to add a specific telegram link to a particular group
-2. System records the changes
+2. System adds the telegram link to the group

     Use case ends.

 **Extensions**

 * 1a.
-The edit command group name parameter is invalid or incomplete.
+The given telegram link is invalid or incomplete.

-    * 1a1.
-TutorsContactsPro shows an error message.

   Use case resumes at step 1.

-**Use case: UC09 - Delete a group**
+**Use case: UC10 - Delete a group**

 **MSS**